flowd-org/flowd/docs/sources.md

         }'
 ```

-flowd will clone or fetch the repository into a local cache and discover jobs
+flwd will clone or fetch the repository into a local cache and discover jobs
 inside the configured job tree.
 After that:

 ```bash